SoftUni/Programming-Basics-Book-JS-EN/chapter-06-nested-loops-exam-problems.md

 ### Hints and guidelines

-As in the previous examples, we have to create a function that takes an array of one element and using the Number() method , we convert it from text (String) type to number type:
+As in the previous examples, we have to create a function that takes an array of one element and using the Number() method, we convert it from text (String) type to number type:

 ![](assets/chapter-6-2-images/03.Stop-01.PNG)